Refer a friend and enjoy £10 off your next session of cat rehabilitation or pet physiotherapy!

 Equine Physiotherapy

 Equine physiotherapy plays a vital role in maintaining the health, performance, and well-being of horses across all disciplines.
-It involves the use of specialised, non-invasive techniques to assess, diagnose, and treat musculoskeletal and neurological conditions, as well as to prevent injuries and optimise athletic potential.
+It involves the use of specialized, non-invasive techniques to assess, diagnose, and treat musculoskeletal conditions, as well as to prevent injuries and optimize athletic potential.

 Core services